national flower of Scotland

 - Scientific nameCirsium japonicum

 - Aliasアザミ, 野薊, 薊, ドイツアザミ, Cirsium japonicum, テラオカアザミ

 - Place of originEast Asia in Taiwan, Korea, China, Japan

 - Place of floweringFields and footpaths

 What is Cirsium japonicum

-General name:Cirsium japonicum , scientific name:Cirsium japonicum , height: 50-100 cm, leaf: pinnate, phyllotaxis: alternate, margin: spine, Flower inflorescence: head-like inflorescence, Corolla: tube-shaped flowers just a solitary flower head, Corolla shape: 4-5 cm, flower, purple, flowering period: May-August, fruit: achenes, fruit shape: oblong, uses: medicinal.
+General name:Cirsium japonicum , scientific name:Cirsium japonicum , height: 50-100 cm, leaf: pinnate, phyllotaxis: alternate, margin: spine, Flower inflorescence: head-like inflorescence, Corolla: tube-shaped flowers just a solitary flower head, Corolla Diameter: 4-5 cm, flower color:purple, flowering season: May-August, fruit: achenes, fruit shape: oblong, uses: medicinal.